fatihcaen/qr_code_scanner/README.md

 # Features
 - You can scan any QR or barcode and see the result on another page.
-- You can share the result got from the scan via other apps in your phone.
+- You can share the result you got via other apps in your phone.
 # Used packages
 https://pub.dev/packages/qr_mobile_vision<br>https://pub.dev/packages/share